Deforming Videos to Masks: Flow Matching for Referring Video Segmentation: Introduction

 To address these limitations, we argue that pretrained Text-to-Video (T2V) models offer a fundamental solution since their native capabilities for fine-grained, text-to-pixel synthesis and spatio-temporal reasoning directly counter the bottlenecks of the `locate-then-segment' paradigm.
-Some previous attempts like VD-IT~\citep{zhu2024exploring} have successfully repurposed T2V models as powerful feature backbones.
-In the broader context of dense prediction, DepthFM~\citep{gui2025depthfm} have adapted the entire generative process itself for visual-to-visual tasks like depth estimation based on a image generation model.
+While some attempts use T2V models as powerful frozen feature extractors for a separate decoder (e.g., VD-IT \citep{zhu2024exploring}, HCD \citep{zhang2025temporal}), this two-stage design decouples the model's generative dynamics from the final task.
+Our work fundamentally differs: we propose to repurpose the entire generative process itself, learning a direct, language-guided deformation flow from video to mask.
+DepthFM~\citep{gui2025depthfm} have adapted the entire generative process itself for visual-to-visual tasks like depth estimation based on a image generation model.
 While these pioneering efforts validate the generative approach, they also expose a shared, critical blind spot: they fail to fully utilize the dynamic, text-driven reasoning that T2V models are capable of and RVOS demands.
 The feature-extraction approach remains decoupled, forcing a separate decoder to reconstruct temporal relationships from temporally isolated features, squandering the T2V model's inherent video coherence.
 Meanwhile, the image-to-depth flows proposed by previous styles completely neglect text condition, rendering them fundamentally incapable of addressing the core RVOS challenge: producing different masks for the same video based on varying textual queries.
 Thus, we argue that a deeper, more principled alignment with the T2V paradigm is required: one that treats the entire process as a single, unified, language-guided flow from video pixels to required masks.

-This unfied flow with existing powerful T2V pretrain model (e.g, Wan) brings several benefits: (1) their pixel-level synthesis training provides fine-grained control, which enables them to distinguish and handle more delicate objects when locating specific targets; (2) their text-condition generation ensures powerful multi-modal alignment, which allows them to ground rich linguistic semantics directly in the pixel space without as much information loss as first mapping in coarse geometric intermediaries; (3) their video-native architecture provides inherent spatio-temporal reasoning, naturally unifying language guidance with temporal consistency.
+This unified flow with existing powerful T2V pretrain model (e.g, Wan) brings several benefits: (1) their pixel-level synthesis training provides fine-grained control, which enables them to distinguish and handle more delicate objects when locating specific targets; (2) their text-condition generation ensures powerful multi-modal alignment, which allows them to ground rich linguistic semantics directly in the pixel space without as much information loss as first mapping in coarse geometric intermediaries; (3) their video-native architecture provides inherent spatio-temporal reasoning, naturally unifying language guidance with temporal consistency.

 However, simply leveraging the T2V framework is not enough.
 As shown in Figure~\ref{fig:map_diff}, standard T2V generation is a divergent process: it maps a simple noise prior to a set of possible videos, exploring a broad trajectory space.
 RVOS, conversely, is a convergent task: it must map a complex, high-entropy video to a single, low-entropy mask.
 This transforms the problem into a deterministic, guided information contraction, where the text query acts as the crucial selector that isolates the precise target from the rich visual input (e.g., distinguishing ``the smaller monkey" from ``the bigger monkey").
 This core insight that RVOS is a convergent flow directly informs our contributions.
 To successfully manage this asymmetric transformation, we introduce a suite of principled adaptations: (1) a boundary-biased sampling strategy to force the model to master the crucial, high-certainty start of the trajectory where the video's influence is strongest; (2) a direct video injection mechanism to preserve the rich source context throughout the contraction process; and (3) a task-specific VAE adaptation and start point augmentation to create a stable latent space for this unique mapping.